soyzo/Biggins-Clipper/README.md

 # Biggins-Clipper
 This C++ application monitors the clipboard for cryptocurrency addresses and automatically replaces them with predefined addresses.

-Supports:

- BTC, ETH, LTC, XMR, SOL, RAY, and BONK.
+- Supports Mutliple Coins:  BTC, ETH, LTC, XMR, SOL, RAY, and BONK.

-Features:

--Clipboard Monitoring: Continuously checks clipboard contents for specific cryptocurrency addresses.
+- Clipboard Monitoring: Continuously checks clipboard contents for specific cryptocurrency addresses.

--Address Replacement: Automatically replaces detected addresses with predefined addresses for various cryptocurrencies.
+- Address Replacement: Automatically replaces detected addresses with predefined addresses for various cryptocurrencies.

--Crypto Address Validation: Utilizes regex patterns to accurately identify different types of cryptocurrency addresses.
+- Crypto Address Validation: Utilizes regex patterns to accurately identify different types of cryptocurrency addresses.

--Auto-Start Functionality: Configures the application to run at system startup by adding an entry to the Windows registry.
+- Auto-Start Functionality: Configures the application to run at system startup by adding an entry to the Windows registry.

--Minimal Resource Usage: Runs in a lightweight loop with a sleep interval, minimizing CPU usage.
+- Minimal Resource Usage: Runs in a lightweight loop with a sleep interval, minimizing CPU usage.